How to Build a 4 Inch Garden Wall

 Needed throughout to measure foundations, plus the length and height of the wall.
 Also needed for measuring cuts for the bricks.

-To mark foundations for setting out.
-And to mark the bricks for cutting.
+To mark foundations for setting out, and to mark the bricks for cutting.
+Thicker pencils make this job easier

-To Keep your pencil sharp and for cutting open bags of cement and sand.
+To Keep your pencil sharp, and for cutting open bags of sand, cement, etc.

 Jointing (pointing) Iron